Sandthorn/sandthorn/README.md

 ### `Sandthorn::AggregateRoot::constructor_events`

 With `constructor_events` its possible to be more specific on how an aggregate came to be.
+The first event will now have the name `board_created` instead of the default `new`.

 ```ruby
 class Board